‘Furious’ public will not accept Partygate ‘cover-up’, senior Tory warns

 The extraordinary twist came after the Met police’s bombshell request for “minimal references” to parties it is investigating – thought to be about eight of the 17 documented gatherings.

-The demand triggered a torrent of criticism from legal experts because any offences committed will not be heard by a jury, which means they are not sub-judice.
+The demand triggered a torrent of criticism from legal experts because any offences committed will not be heard by a jury, which means they are not sub judice.

 No 10 has pledged to release whatever findings it receives from Ms Gray, as early as Monday, but said the Met should be given “time and space” to complete “its independent work”.

+By that point, the Gray report is expected to be “out of date”, as one government insider put it – and it will be in Mr Johnson’s power to decide not to hold a further investigation.

+“Sue is not expecting to do a part two – she expects to go back to her day job,” a source told The Independent.

-A partial report – without evidence about the most serious allegations – will give Mr Johnson crucial breathing space, in his battle for survival.
+A partial report – without evidence about the most serious allegations – will give Mr Johnson crucial breathing space in his battle for survival.

-Tory MPs who are wavering over whether to submit demands for a no-confidence vote in his leadership, while they “waited for Sue Gray”, are likely to continue to sit on their hands.
+Tory MPs who have wavered over whether to submit demands for a no-confidence vote in his leadership, while they “waited for Sue Gray”, are likely to continue to sit on their hands.

 Some report that the anger of their constituents is lessening – but No 10 is at the mercy of further revelations of parties, which Dominic Cummings has said will come.